moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ## Step 3: Build in Creator Studio

 We will be building this use case as a query triggered path along with an iPaaS to chain APIs 3 and 4 together in order to submit a time off request for a user.

-We will be following the P1: Sequential Action Chaining design pattern in your iPaaS to build this use case
+### Plugin Architecture Diagram

 ![Untitled](./Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/Untitled.png)